XavierChanth/xavierchanth.com/src/posts/python-notebooks-uv-and-neovim.md

 will pickup your changes, but I have a feeling that the back and forth could be extremely annoying if you're trying to tweak something.

+Update(2025-09-05): jupyter does support auto reloading the notebook through it's collaboration mode.
+Scripts have been updated to reflect that.

 ### Setup Script

 This script sets up a new uv project and installs an ipython kernel to the venv.